andrewmoise/grits/client/lib/README.md

 A few different concerns are flattened together into subdirectories of this single `lib/` directory, which may or may not be a good idea.

-There is also `//client/serviceworker` which contains the SW.
-It's only enabled if the `serviceworker` backend module is active, and unlike the rest of this, cannot be changed per-user.

 ## Client-side Gimbal app

 `gimbal/` contains a "window manager" or full-featured graphical frontend.

-Open https://{your server}/grits/v1/content/client/lib/gimbal to interact with it.
-There are also some JS libraries.
+In a normal installation, you can open https://gimbal.{your domain}.com/ to interact with it.

 Conceptually, `gsh` is the command shell, and `gwm` is the window manager.
 Gimbal is the whole frontend package.